OpenHatchX/BoulderMeetup/README.md

 OpenHatch X: Boulder
 =============

 This is a meetup group designed to break down the barriers for people to contribute to open source projects.
 Many people would like to contribute, but they're not sure how.
 We will be taking a very hands-on approach with pair programming and open direction.
 This group is open to developers of all skill levels.

+See [Projects.md](https://github.com/OpenHatchX/BoulderMeetup/blob/master/Projects.md) for a list of projects that are available to be worked on.

 Needs
 -----